Convert AEST to JST

 How to Convert AEST to JST

-Export and share the selected time: After highlighting a range, use the export options to send the schedule as an ICS download, open it in Google Calendar, draft it in Gmail, Copy to clipboard, or create a Share link.
-This is useful for sending a confirmed meeting slot to a Tokyo client, sharing a recurring operations window with an Australia-based team, or distributing a calendar file so everyone sees the event in their own local time automatically.
+4. Export and share the chosen time: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially practical for cross-border teams that need to send a confirmed meeting slot to colleagues in Japan so everyone receives the appointment in their own local calendar without manually rechecking the time difference.

 Understanding the AEST to JST Time Difference